thindil/www.laeran.pl/linuxada/debian_tutorial.md

 The second thing, is to install our build binary in proper location.
 During creation of a package, all files which later should be installed from the package are located in *debian/packagename/* directory.
 In our example it will be *debian/bob/* directory.
-We have to create it, with proper Linux directory tree structure and then put our binary there.
-Because we don't use for this standard `make install` command, we have to override it in the same way as we have done it with build command.
+We have to create it, with a proper Linux directory tree structure and then put our binary there.
+Because we don't use for this standard `make install` command, we have to override it, in the same way as we have done it with the build command.
 Add at the end of the file lines:

     override_dh_auto_install:
         mkdir -p $(CURDIR)/debian/bob/usr/
         mv $(CURDIR)/bin $(CURDIR)/debian/bob/usr/

 The last step is optional but useful.
 We override in it the default clean action.
-It is used at start and end of build the package process.
+It is used at start and end of the build the package process.
 It can be useful if we will rebuild the package again.
 To do it, add at the end of the file lines: